GeorgeDennis96/DediWeb/README.md

 - Use slash command `/DediDaily` to claim your daily reward of 5000 points.
 (Work In Progress)
 - Players can choose their own wager to make the game more exciting.
 - The wager is the initial number you start the game with.
 You can choose any number you want, but it must be greater than 1 and you must have the balance to initiate the duel.
-- A leaderboard to track the top players and their points.
+- A leaderboard/ranking system to track the top players and their points.
 (Work In Progress)